Evidlo/prelim/main.typ

       caption: "Past observations of exospheric Hydrogen at Lyman-α.\n* not representative of actual spacecraft location" ) <previous_mission>

+  == Earth's Exosphere and Hydrogen

+  == Carruthers Mission Overview

+  == Prior Exospheric Measurements and Retrievals

+  == Contributions of This Thesis

+  == Thesis Organization

-= Measurement Constraints
+= Measurement Constraints <measurement_constraints>

   #rt([
-  - intro section
+  - Chapter introduction section
       - what is lyman-α - spectral line of hydrogen
           - a useful indicator of hydrogen. sun is strong source of Lyman-α photons that are absorbed and reemitted through resonance scattering at the same wavelength
       - Carruthers carries two UV cameras capable of detecting Lyman-α
-          - NFI: 3.6°, 30 min for fast inner exosphere evolution
+          - NFI for fast inner exosphere evolution
-          - WFI: 18°, 60 mins for global estimation of slowly-changing outer exosphere
+          - WFI for global estimation of slowly-changing outer exosphere
-  - Carruthers camera orbit details
+  - Carruthers Camera and Orbit Details
       - carruthers will be inserted in a halo orbit around langrange point L1 1.5e6 km from the Earth
           - from distant vantage, should be able to observe full 100Re radial extent of exosphere (soho/swan)
-          - full orbit takes approximately 6 months (FIXME: SOHO claims 1 yr orbit, how?)
+          - full orbit takes approximately 6 months (FIXME: SOHO claims 1 yr orbit, how?) (lara: there are other kinds of orbits, probably ok)
           - about ±7 degrees off sun-earth north/south (FIXME: terminology)
           - about ±28 degrees off sun-earth east/west (FIXME: terminology)
           - orbital ellipse limits: dX 71 Re, dY 221 Re, 54